 Losing Your License at the Time of Your Arrest

-Police officers in California can take your license from you when they arrest you under suspicion of DUI.
-They aren’t taking away your driving privileges at this stage.
-Instead, you will be issued a temporary license that will expire within 30 days.
+Police officers in California can take your license when they arrest you under suspicion of DUI.
+However, they aren’t taking away your driving privileges at this stage.
+Instead, you will be issued a temporary license that expires within 30 days.

 If the officer does not take your license at the time of the arrest, you may still be issued a temporary permit to drive by the DMV.
 However, instead of receiving the temporary permit from the officer, the DMV will mail one to you.
 It will have a 30-day expiration date, though it will be from the date the DMV handles the request rather than the date of your arrest.